tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 fn create_screen() -> LvglResult< () > {  //  Returns Ok (with nothing inside) or Err
     //  We specify `unsafe` to dereference the pointer in `screen` unsafe {
-        //  Create a screen object and unwrap it let screen = create(ptr::null_mut(), ptr::null()) ? ;  //  If error, stop and return the Err
+        //  Create a LittlevGL screen object and unwrap it let screen = create(ptr::null_mut(), ptr::null()) ? ;  //  If error, stop and return the Err
-        //  Get the coordinates of the object let coords = &(*screen).coords;
+        //  Get a reference to the coordinates of the screen object let coords = &(*screen).coords;
         ...
         Ok( () )  //  Return Ok with nothing inside